The Black Stallion (film): Plot

 Back in America, Alec is given a hero's welcome.
 The Black has a temporary home in his back yard, but a garbage man startles the horse, who races off.
-The next day, Alec finds the stallion in the barn of Henry Dailey, a retired racehorse jockey.
-Alec arranges for The Black to stay at the barn.
+The next day, Alec finds the stallion in the barn of Henry Dailey, a retired racehorse jockey, and arranges for The Black to stay at the barn.

-When Alec wonders how fast the horse is, he and Henry decide to train The Black for the racetrack, while Henry teaches Alec how to be a jockey.
+When Alec wonders how fast the horse is, he and Henry train The Black for the racetrack, while Henry teaches Alec how to be a jockey.
 The Black surprises Henry with his speed.
-Henry starts planning to get The Black into a match race between the country's current two champions.
+Henry starts planning to get him into a match race between the country's current two champions.
 To do that, he sets up a secret demonstration at night where a prominent reporter can witness his speed.
-The news spreads about the mystery horse and The Black is entered into the race.
-At first Alec's mother is totally against him racing the Black Stallion in a race, because of the dangers involved.
-However, after Alec tearfully explains to his mother the secrecy, does the mother relent.
+The news spreads about the mystery horse, and The Black is entered into the race.

 Before the horses enter the starting gate, The Black gets into a fight with one of his opponents, wounding his leg.
 Alec does not see the injury until he is in the gate.
-As he begins to dismount, the bell rings and the horses take off.
-Alec desperately stays on his horse while trying to stop him.
-He falls far behind, but The Black will not stop.
+As he begins to dismount, the bell rings, and the horses take off.
+The Black falls far behind as Alec to slow him but will not stop.
 Alec starts urging him to run, and The Black catches his opponents to win.